wduquette/joe/mdbook/src/extending/java_types.md

 `java.lang.Object`, and so "nothing special" is still quite a lot.
 Given such a value, Joe can:

-- Determine the name of class it belongs to
+- Determine the name of the Java class to which it belongs
 - Convert it to a string for output
 - Compare it for equality with other values
 - Use it as a key in a hash table